maryambiabani/word-embedding/README.md

 # word-embedding
-This is word embedding by GoogleNewsvectorsnegative300.bin
+This is word embedding by GoogleNewsvectorsnegative300.bin pretrain model in java